verdaccio/website/website/docs/env.md

 ### VERDACCIO_STORAGE_NAME

 The database name for `@verdaccio/local-storage` is by default `.verdaccio-db.json`, but this can be update by using this variable.

-### EXPERIMENTAL_VERDACCIO_LOGGER_COLORS {#logger-colors}

-Overrides `logs.colors` from the `config.yaml`.

-Note that any value that other than `false` will result in `true`.

-When both are not provided - the colors are on by default for TTY processes, and off for processes that are not.